CyberdineDevelopment/Developer-Kit/src/FractalDataWorks.Services/README.md

 🚧 **IN PROGRESS** - Enhanced Enum Type Factories implementation in progress

 Service patterns and base implementations for the FractalDataWorks framework.
-This package provides the foundational service abstractions and base classes that simplify service development with built-in validation, logging, and error handling.
+This package provides the consolidated service and message infrastructure, including service abstractions, base classes, and message types that simplify service development with built-in validation, logging, and error handling.

 ## Overview